Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p1.md

 ### Tensile instability

-As shown in Fig. 1b for a typical example, the numerical instability involving particle clustering and non-physical fractures presented these simulations is often identified as tensile instability, a fundamental numerical issue caused by the tensile stress.
+As shown in Fig. 1b for a typical example, the numerical instability involving particle clustering and non-physical fractures presented in these simulations is often identified as tensile instability, a fundamental numerical issue caused by the tensile stress.
+Such instability often exhibit also in fluid simulations when negative pressure exists.
-Since such numerical instability is identified, different approaches have been proposed to address this problem.
+Since such numerical instability is identified, different approaches have been proposed to eliminate or suppress it.
-One popular method is the artificial stress method, based on the concept of counteracting the tension to prevent the instability.
+One popular method is the artificial stress method, based on the concept of counteracting the tension with compressive stress an hence preventing the instability.

 ### Hourglass modes